ivmai/bdwgc/docs/gcdescr.md

 collector configuration.)

-The collector provides a mechanism for replacing the procedure that is used to mark through objects.
+The collector provides a mechanism for replacing the procedure that is used to mark-through objects.
 This is used both to provide support for Java-style unordered finalization, and to ignore certain kinds of cycles, e.g. those arising from C++ implementations of virtual inheritance.